lelesys/Lelesys.Plugin.News/README.md

 This plugin adds news to your websites.

-##### Important note: Initial package development was done when TYPO3 Neos was at alpha3/4.
-We are working hard continuously to get this to work perfectly and to beautify source code using best practices/concepts of Flow/Neos.
-Stay tuned!
+##### Important note: This package is no more maintained.
+We are going to remove this package soon.
+We have developed node based Neos plugin for News.
+You can find it https://github.com/lelesys/Lelesys.News here.

 Quick start
 ---------